Language Models with Rationality: Experiments and Results

 {\bf \sysname} then adds a rational layer to this LLM, creating a new system that is also able to self-reflect and modify its beliefs.
 To ensure the different belief graph scores in \sysname are appropriately calibrated, we use nine hyperparameters, tuned once on the dev partition of EntailmentBank \cite{Dalvi2021ExplainingAW} and then kept fixed for all experiments.
 Details are in Appendix~\ref{appendix:hyperparams-and-runtime}.
 Note the LLM itself remains frozen, with belief revision occurring in the rational (belief graph) layer above it.

-\paragraph{Metrics.} For measuring \textbf{self-consistency}, we follow \citet{Li2019ALF} and report the \emph{conditional constraint violation} ($\tau$) metric, defined as follows: the fraction of rules whose {\it premises} $p_r$ are believed true, but whose {\it hypothesis} $h_r$ is not.
-In other words, over all rules $r$ of the form $p_r \rightarrow h_h$, $\tau$ is:
+\paragraph{Metrics.} For measuring \textbf{self-consistency}, we follow \citet{Li2019ALF} and report the \emph{conditional constraint violation} ($\tau$) metric, defined as follows: the fraction of rules whose {\it premises} $p$ are believed true, but whose {\it hypothesis} $h$ is not.
+In other words, over all rules of the form $p \to h$, $\tau$ is:

-where $x = T$ denotes the system believes $x$ to be true (similarly for $x = F$).
+where $s = T$ denotes the system believes statement $s$ to be true (similarly for $s = F$).
 The numerator of $\tau$ thus captures the number of constraints the system \emph{violates}.
 The denominator captures the number of \emph{applicable} constraints.
+We then report the following metric: \textbf{consistency} = 1 - $\tau$.